 Performing Arts Visual Arts

 • Acting (1-8) • 2-D Art

 • Band Visual Communications

 • Children's Theater Digital Photography

 • Choir Web Design

 • Guitar • Ceramics

 Orchestra Drawing

-Theater Productions Graphic Design & Production
+• Theater Productions Graphic Design & Production

-• Jewelry
+Jewelry

 Painting

 • Woodworking 5-6

+Design for Living - Fashion

+• Design for Living - Housing and Interiors

+Living on your own

-□ STEP 10: Double check your requirements (before filling in your electives) If you have leftover classes on your transcript that you have NOT yet crossed out, you may be able to fill in empty, required boxes.
+STEP 10: Double check your requirements (before filling in your electives) If you have leftover classes on your transcript that you have NOT yet crossed out, you may be able to fill in empty, required boxes.
 For each empty box, check the Course Credit Table for cross credit opportunities or check with your counselor.
 If you find a class listed under cross credits that is 1) on your transcript and 2) not already used and crossed out, you may use it to fill in the box. □ STEP 11: Electives If you still have courses on your transcript that you haven't used, you may put them all in the Elective boxes.
 Any class can be a elective once you've filled core requirements.
 STEP 12: Double check your work.
 Look at your transcript and find the number of credits you have earned.
 Multiple them by two (credits x 2).
 Write the number here: How many boxes have you filled in?
 These numbers should match.
-If they don't, you have made a mistake and need to double check your work. ☐ STEP 13: Enter your current schedule Circle boxes for your classes.
-We assume you will pass all your current classes. ☐ STEP 14: Boxes still empty or uncircled?
+If they don't, you have made a mistake and need to double check your work. □ STEP 13: Enter your current schedule Circle boxes for your classes.
+We assume you will pass all your current classes. □ STEP 14: Boxes still empty or uncircled?
 You need to take these classes to graduate!
 Now fill in your course selections on your Four-Year Plan.